AdriaFerOrtiz/ProyectoMechanicalTurk/README.md

 - **Web interface** to play remotely (like Chess.com but with a real robot).

 **Example Scenario**:
-> A user makes a move on the physical board → The robot’s camera captures the move → Cloud AI calculates the best response → The robot moves a piece with sub-millimeter precision.
+> A user makes a move on the physical board → The robot’s camera captures the move → Cloud AI calculates the best response → The robot moves the piece by performing the movement intended by the AI.

 ---